Architecture

 Garden

-The garden of the Villa Rothmayer, surrounded by a slowly increasing hedge of beech trees, was used for growing fruits, vegetables, and flowers as well as relaxation or meetings with family and friends.
-The initially sharply geometric composition of the garden, with gravel-strewn paths, strictly rectangular areas of flagstones and a shallow square pool, was over time softened by the planting of various trees and shrubs – ash, gingko, walnut, yew, viburnum, or boxwood.
-A capacious wooden pergola with brick pillars, giving a view onto the close-mowed lawn, formed a natural transition between the house interior and the garden, which was tended by Otto and Božena in equal measure.
-In addition, Otto gradually supplemented the vegetation with historic artefacts – remnants of tiling or architectural fragments from Prague Castle – or pieces of petrified wood and basalt pillars.
-The south-facing front section of the garden, with its grapevines and Mediterranean atmosphere, has remained almost unchanged, while the larger northern section has become a romantic wilderness with many varied artefacts – metal garden furniture, flower-planters designed by Plečnik for Prague Castle, colourful glass sculptures by René Roubíček.
-By now, most of the garden has been returned to its appearance in the late 1950s and early 1960s, as documented in the photographs of Josef Sudek and Jan Rothmayer.
+The garden of the Rothmayer villa was used not only for growing fruit, vegetables and flowers, but also for family and friendly gatherings.
+The initial, strongly geometric composition of the garden with stone paths, rectangular paved areas and a square, low pool was softened over time by planting trees and shrubs – ash, ginkgo, walnut, yew, viburnum or boxwood.
+A beech hedge grows around the garden itself.
+A large wooden pergola with brick pillars overlooking the mown lawn created a natural transition between the interior of the house and the garden, which Otto and Božena cared for together.
+Otto also gradually supplemented the plant world with historical artifacts – remnants of paving stones and architectural fragments from Prague Castle – or pieces of petrified wood and basalt columns.
+The front, southern part of the garden with the grapevines remained almost unchanged, while the larger northern part became a romantic wilderness with a number of artifacts – metal garden furniture, Plečnik’s castle flowerpots or colorful glass sculptures by René Roubíček.
+The garden has been largely restored to its original condition from photographs by Josef Sudek and Jan Rothmayer in the late 1950s and early 1960s.